tfmart/hello/README.md

 ## Giphy

 Giphy is a small package to display animated GIFs in SwiftUI.
 The Giffy view wraps Flipboard's FLAnimatedImage component, which has been field-tested in many major apps such as Facebook and Slack, so you can assure all animations will be memory-efficient

+You can learn more on the Giffy repository